 Through prayer God connects to us and then we connect to each other.
 If you would like to request prayer or pray for each other, click here.

-The Stephen’s Leaders from Grace have returned from the Stephen Series Leader Training Course in St. Louis.
-Before long, Grace will be training members to be Stephen Ministers for our congregation.
+The Stephen’s Leaders from Grace have returned from the Stephen Series Leader Training Course.
+Grace will now be training members to be Stephen Ministers for our congregation.
 If you are interested in begin a Stephen Minister talk to Cindy Anderson, Jim Hobbs or Sara Oehlert.

 People often ask, “What exactly is a Stephen Minister?”
 One way to put it is that Stephen Ministers are the After People.

 Stephen Ministers are the After People.
 They are ready to come alongside you—or your friends, neighbors, coworkers, or relatives—and provide comfort and support for as long after as needed.

 . . . after the phone call you hoped you’d never get.

 . . . after the funeral, when everyone has left and the emotions you’ve held at bay come crashing in on you.